-The Australian Paralympic Committee (APC) has announced the appointment of Kate McLoughlin as Chef de Mission for the 2020 Australian Paralympic Team, more than three years out from the Tokyo Paralympic Games.
+The Australian Paralympic Committee (APC) has announced the appointment of Kate McLoughlin as Chef de Mission of the 2020 Australian Paralympic Team, more than three years out from the Tokyo 2020 Paralympic Games.

-APC Chief Executive Lynne Anderson made the announcement today in Sydney at the APC’s first high performance conference for the Tokyo campaign, entitled ‘Mission 2020’, attended by national federations, the AIS and other APC partners involved in preparing the Australian Paralympic Team.
+The Chief Executive Officer of the APC, Lynne Anderson, made the announcement today (2 May) in Sydney, NSW, at the APC’s first high performance conference for the Tokyo campaign, entitled ‘Mission 2020’, attended by national federations, the Australian Institute of Sport (AIS), and other APC partners involved in preparing the Australian Paralympic Team.

 “Kate’s leadership skills saw the Australian Paralympic Team create team camaraderie that allowed us to again fight above our weight, and her ability to be hands on with each sport federation, while directing the team holistically makes her the ideal candidate for the Tokyo 2020 role.